 When evaluating whether your company has an ostensible subcontractor affiliation problem, the SBA will closely examine your proposal, teaming agreement and subcontract (if any) to determine whether the subcontractor will perform the primary and vital tasks required by the contract, or whether your company is unusually reliant upon its subcontractor.

 Koprince Law can help you understand the many “risk factors” the SBA considers when it evaluates ostensible subcontractor affiliation–allowing you to craft your proposals, teaming agreements and subcontracts so as to minimize your ostensible subcontractor affiliation risks.

 SBA Size Recertification Requests

-If your company has been found “other than small” as the result of a SBA size determination, it can be devastating to your ability to receive new federal set-aside work.
+If your company has been found “other than small” as the result of a SBA size determination, it may make you ineligible for new set-aside contracts until the affiliation is fractured.
 Koprince Law can help you correct the size issues identified in the SBA’s size determination and prepare a SBA size recertification request on your behalf.